Mentors

 “What’s that smell?”

-“You’re like a nosy dog at a barbeque…that’s burned up chicken and cooler beer.”
+“You’re like the dog that jumps the fence and lands in the yard right beside the barbecue.
+Nosy and smelly.
+Just don’t take a shit on the seat.”
+He laughed at his good one.
+“That’s burned up chicken and cooler beer.”
 Frenchy licked his lips.
 “I can’t hardly wait!”

 Twenty minutes later, Frenchy spotted what he was looking for.
 “There, the LaSalle,” he told Jay, “Pull over - we need to shop.”